Raja-sivadass/SudokuGenius/README.md

 # SudokuGenius
 Sudoku puzzle solver usinf C# and WPF

-Please use SudokuGenius-Manual.doc for help and to know more about the technology.
+Please use SudokuGenius-Manual.pdf for help and to know more about the technology.